 6. Your reaction doesn’t minimize your experience.

-Emotions might not hit until a few days, weeks, or even months afterwards.
+Emotions might not hit until a few days, weeks, or even a long time afterwards.
 Know that you aren’t alone.
 Try to set up a support system that you can rely on free of judgement: a friend, family member, therapist, or even a text or phone hotline.

 If you’re living in the USA, RAINN runs the National Sexual Assault Telephone Hotline 1-800-656-HOPE (4673) and offers advice and information via their website.
 You can find more hotlines here or check the online resources at Safe Horizon, ULifeline (for college students), and Safe Helpline (for people in the defence forces).
 HelpPRO has a searchable directory of therapists in the US.